 In that context, the current treatment algorithm provides the most appropriate initial strategy, including monotherapy or, more often, initial combination therapy.
 Further treatment escalation is required in case low-risk status is not achieved in planned follow-up assessments.
 In the modern management era, many PAH patients are doing well while on therapy.
 However, a number of patients still do not reach the treatment goals with double or triple combination therapy and there is a clear unmet need to develop novel strategies and target novel pathways.

-The meeting was a great success, with excellent conferences and discussions between presenters, moderators, and attendees.
+The event was a great success, with excellent conferences and discussions between presenters, moderators, and attendees.
 There were many highlights, including a keynote lecture describing drug development in PAH since the early days of pure vasodilator therapies to the recent age of multiple approved agents targeting the three pathways.
 There was also a good analysis of a series of recent negative phase 2 clinical trials and a discussion on the best use of animal models for drug development.
 There were interesting talks on better use of surrogate endpoints and biomarkers and lessons from heart failure colleagues on how to develop creative strategies to improve success in Phase 2 trials.

 After such a nice event, we look forward to the next PVRI Drug Discovery & Development Symposium, which will be held in Boston in July 2020.
 See you there!